1. Longhand Limit

 4. You have a drawing hand.

 For these hands, you must use outs and pot odds.
-There is a detailed explanation of this in the shorthand article under 'Flop Tips.'
+There is a detailed explanation of this in our shorthand strategy under 'Flop Tips.'

 5. You have nothing.